jowebb7/Learning-Plan/README.md

 # Learning-Plan

-This is my learning plan progression
+This document was made to help keep track of the items I want to learn and my progress with them.

 - FreeCodeCamp Profile: https://www.freecodecamp.org/Jowebb7
 - GitHub Profile: https://github.com/jowebb7